rotki/rotki/docs/api.rst

             "name": "not public",
       }

    :reqjson string name: The name of the existing tag to remove.
-If it's not lowercase it will be looked up as such.
+The name lookup will be a case-insensitive check.

    **Example Response**: